Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Renogy sends you the battery charged, saving you a lot of time.
 When I get a new unit, I want to drive off with it, not charge it for a few hours first.
 Plus, it ships quickly, so you can get it as soon as possible.

-I appreciate its wide operating range, so I can use it almost anywhere in the world without damaging the battery.
+I appreciate its wide operation temperature range, so I can use it almost anywhere in the world without damaging the battery.
 It does seem to take a while to charge, but you can readily do it in daylight.

 The Deep Cycle battery has a solid ABS body that is leak-proof and low maintenance, so I don’t need to worry about getting spilling acid or losing power for a while.